Stay home if you are ill and have symptoms of COVID-19

 Stay home to prevent spreading the infection

 Stay home from work, school, preschool, and other activities if you feel ill and have symptoms that could be due to COVID-19.
 Examples of symptoms include a sore throat, runny nose, fever, or cough.
 The recommendation to stay home applies to all ages.
 It also applies to those who are vaccinated, and those who have previously had COVID-19.
-Special recommendations apply to health and elderly care staff.

 Children and adults can go back to work, school, preschool and other activities when they feel well and are in a general good condition.
 For preschool children, a general good condition means that the child is alert, fever-free, and able to participate in the preschool activities.